 You can have more than one LCA Clinical Trainer.
 Each will have to attest to your successful completion of the specific requirements they supervised.

-The New York Chiropractic College's Licensed Chiropractic Assistant 120-hour training program is designed to be a 12-18 month course of study.
+The Northeast College of Health Sciences' Licensed Chiropractic Assistant 120-hour training program is designed to be a 12-18 month course of study.

 A candidate should be able to complete all of the required training within 1-2 years.